frank038/Qt5simplearchiver/README.md

 - should work with all archive files managed by both libarchive and 7z (for extraction 7z is always used);
 - opens the passworded archives supported by 7z: asks for a password
 - double click to open the file with the default viewer, if any
-- Control key for multiple selections.
+- Control key for multiple selections
+- items can be added and deleted from the archive
+- it is possible to create a completely new archive.

-Limitations: This program must be launched followed by a filename.
-Drag and drop, for item extraction, only works with my file manager SimpleFM and my Qt5desktop program because of a custom mimetype.
+Limitations: Drag and drop, for item extraction, only works with my file manager SimpleFM and my Qt5desktop program because of a custom mimetype.
 By default the files are extracted without any parent folders; a button in the toolbar can change this behaviour.
 The files to open/read will be extracted in the /tmp directory first.
 Folder cannot be opened by double clicking.
 Icons: only folder for folders and file for not folders.